EcSolticia/learning-gdcpp/README.md

 Eg.
 - `APPLE_CERT_BASE64` = `...`(A long text file)

-After these secrets are obtained, all that remains is to set them in Github secrets and then use them in the Github action, eg. in the above Github action usage example, this part:
+After these secrets are obtained, all that remains is to set them in Github secrets and then use them in the Github action, eg. in the above Github action usage learning, this part:

 ```
 - name: Mac Sign